Vic Lynn: Professional career

-During the 1942–43 season Lynn played one game for the New York Rangers, on February 28, 1943 against the Detroit Red Wings.
+During the 1942–43 season Lynn played one game for the New York Rangers, on February 28, 1943, against the Detroit Red Wings.

-In 1944, he joined the Detroit Red Wings' organization but was sent to play for the Indianapolis Capitals of the AHL.
+In 1944, he joined the Red Wings' organization but was sent to play for the Indianapolis Capitals of the American Hockey League (AHL).

-Several years later, after Lynn had been released not only by the Wings, but the Montreal Canadiens as well, and he joined Buffalo of the AHL.
+Several years later, after Lynn had been released not only by the Wings, but the Montreal Canadiens as well, and he joined the Buffalo Bisons of the AHL.
 While there he signed with the Toronto Maple Leafs.

 In Toronto, Lynn joined Howie Meeker and Ted Kennedy to form "The K-L-M Line."
 The trio played for three seasons, and helped the Maple Leafs win the Stanley Cup in 1947, 1948 and 1949.

 On November 16, 1950, Lynn was traded to the Boston Bruins with Bill Ezinicki for Fernie Flaman, Leo Boivin, Ken Smith and Phil Maloney, where he played for a short time before heading to the minors with the Cleveland Barons of the AHL.
 Then, in 1953, he played one final time in the NHL, with the Chicago Black Hawks where he played his final NHL games near the end of the year.
 His career statistics included 49 goals and 76 assists for 125 points in 327 games.
 He also registered 274 penalty minutes.